linuxmint/cjs/doc/CPP_Style_Guide.md

 extension.)
 This is originally an Emacs convention, but other editors use it too.

-The next section in the file is a concise note that describes the file's copyright and the license that the file is released under.
+The next lines in the file are machine-readable SPDX comments describing the file's copyright and the license that the file is released under.
+These comments should follow the [REUSE specification][reuse].
 This makes it perfectly clear what terms the source code can be distributed under and should not be modified.
 Names can be added to the copyright when making a substantial